 What Do You Say to Your Ancestors When You Find Out That Their Burial Ground Was Desecrated by Greed?

 I am the daughter of Joyce Greene Vega, the granddaughter of Richard W. Greene, Jr., the great-granddaughter of Richard W. Green, Sr., the great-great granddaughter of George E. Green, the great-great-great granddaughter of Allen and Mary Green, and the great-great-great-great granddaughter of Anthony and Peg Green.
-Hear me now, the Greens ARE from Greenwich, CT and they were African-American with some Native American and European thrown in the mix.
+Hear me now, the Greens ARE from Greenwich, CT and they were Native and African descent with some European thrown in the mix.
 Our family history in Greenwich spans over 250 years.
 Greenwich certainly can be called our hometown.
 My ancestors were a part of Greenwich before most of the people living there now ever called Greenwich their home.
-Historical facts matter and my ancestors’, and the other Black lives buried in the Byram African-American Cemetery, mattered …even in death.
+Historical facts matter and my ancestors’, and the other Native-African lives buried in the Byram African-American Cemetery, mattered …even in death.

 I can still hear my ancestors calling me at 4:30 am and I just answered them back.
 It was only appropriate that I did so as I was taught to respect my elders…even in death.
 I told them not to worry even though truthfully I don’t know how to comfort the restless dead.
 I can only pray for their spirits to find peace.
 But, I was able to tell them that, as long as their descendants are still living, we will have their backs.
 We will be their unified voice to articulate their pain, loud and clear, with our heads held high…just like they showed us when they walked towards freedom.